Richard Edghill: Later career

 Following his release Edghill had short unsuccessful spells with Wigan Athletic and Sheffield United before joining Queens Park Rangers in August 2003.
 In the 2005 close season Edghill joined Bradford City on a free transfer.
 At Bradford he scored twice; against Tranmere Rovers in the league and Barnsley in the FA Cup.
 He was one of ten players released by Bradford in May 2007 following the club's relegation from League One.

 Edghill joined Macclesfield Town on 13 July 2007, re-uniting with former City teammate Ian Brightwell, manager of the League Two side.
 He stayed until the end of the season before being released by manager Keith Alexander.

 International career

 He was capped by both England U21 and England B. He was also called up to Terry Venables' get-together England squad in April 1995, but ultimately was never capped for the senior side.

 Coaching career

 Edghill has helped out as a coach at former club Manchester City's soccer school.
-He has since worked as a tour guide at the Etihad Stadium as part of the "Legends Guides".
+He has since worked as a tour guide at the City of Manchester Stadium as part of the "Legends Guides".